 Bath salts can attract moisture from the air and become wet.
-A bit of moisture is totally fine, but a lot of moisture may cause your bath salts to melt and clump up.
+A bit of moisture is totally fine, but a lot of moisture may cause your salts to melt and clump up.

-To keep your bath salts dry make sure you are storing them in an air-tight container, in a dry place.
+To keep your salts dry make sure you are storing them in an air-tight container, in a dry place.
 Avoid storing your bath salts in a sunny place as condensation may form inside the packaging and create moisture.
 Consider throwing in a silica package to the packaging to prevent moisture.

 Additionally, you should know that Dea Sea salts attract moisture from the air more than other salts.
 In my experience, when someone complains of wet bath salts it is almost always bath salts with a high amount of Dead Sea salts.
 For beginners, I recommend either skipping Dead Sea salts altogether or using a salt mix with only 20% of Dead Sea salts.

-Also, keep in mind that some bath salts recipes are supposed to look and feel “wet”.
+Also, keep in mind that some recipes are supposed to look and feel “wet”.
 This is particularly true for moisturizing baths alts that have a high amount of oils.
 If you look at these 4 Lavender Bath salts recipes, you’ll see that the moisturizing one looks more wet than others.

 Why are my bath salts melting?